11 Reasons Your Google Ads Aren’t Showing—And How to Fix Them

 Short answer: by building ad groups that are comprised of closely related keywords.
 If the keywords within your ad group are closely related to one another, it’s practically guaranteed that your ad will be relevant to the user’s query—no matter which keyword is triggered, no matter which ad is selected.

 The fact that your Google ads aren’t showing may be due to the structure of your ad groups.
-If you find that you’ve build your ad groups with keywords that aren’t closely related to one another, that’s likely the reason you’re not performing as well as you’d like to in the ad auction.
+If you find that you’ve built your ad groups with keywords that aren’t closely related to one another, that’s likely the reason you’re not performing as well as you’d like to in the ad auction.

 9. Your ad copy isn’t optimized